VF Corporation: History

-Eric C. Wiseman became President, CEO, and Chairman in 2008, the same year that VF would acquire Mo Industries Holdings, parent company of sportswear brands Splendid and Ella Moss.
+Eric C. Wiseman became president, CEO, and chairman in 2008, the same year that VF would acquire Mo Industries Holdings, parent company of sportswear brands Splendid and Ella Moss.

-In 2011, VF Corporation announced its intention to purchase Timberland for $2.2 billion, a deal that would close in September that year.
-On 21 December 2012, VF Imagewear was awarded a multimillion-dollar contract to provide uniforms and insignia for U.S. Customs and Border Protection officers.
+In 2011 VF Corporation announced its intention to purchase Timberland for $2.2 billion, a deal that would close in September that year.
+On December 21, 2012, VF Imagewear was awarded a multimillion-dollar contract to provide uniforms and insignia for U.S. Customs and Border Protection officers.
 In February 2013, Imagewear was awarded a $50 million contract to manufacture uniforms for Transportation Security Administration officers.

-Effective 1 January 2017 Steve Rendle took over CEO and President responsibilities.
-In 2017, VF acquired Williamson-Dickie’s brands, including Dickies, Workrite, Kodiak, Terra, and Walls.
-The next year, VF would acquire Icebreaker, complementing its Smartwool brand, as both feature Merino wool in its clothing and accessories.
+Effective January 1, 2017, Steve Rendle took over CEO and President responsibilities.
+In 2017, VF acquired Williamson-Dickie's brands, including Dickies, Workrite, Kodiak, Terra, and Walls.
+The next year, VF would acquire Icebreaker, complementing its Smartwool brand, as both feature merino wool in its clothing and accessories.
 In 2020, VF acquired streetwear brand Supreme for US$2.1 billion.

-In 2021, VF announced a definitive agreement to sell a portion of its occupational Work segment to a subsidiary of Redwood Capital Investments, LLC.
-On June 28, 2021, the sale was finalized, and the 11 divested brands became part of a new standalone company, Workwear Outfitters.
+In 2021, VF announced a definitive agreement to sell a portion of its Occupational Work segment to a subsidiary of Redwood Capital Investments, LLC.
+On June 28, the sale was finalized, and the 11 divested brands became part of a new standalone company, Workwear Outfitters.

-In September 2021, it was announced that the former president of emerging brands of VF Corporation Travis Campbell will acquire the Eagle Creek brand.
-The sale includes all Eagle Creek assets and liabilities.
-It does not include any Eagle Creek or VF associates.
+In September 2021, it was announced that the former president of emerging brands of VF Corporation, Travis Campbell, would acquire the Eagle Creek brand.
+In June 2023, former Logitech CEO Bracken Darrell became CEO.

+In July 2024, VF announced the sale of the streetwear brand Supreme to EssilorLuxottica for US$1.5 billion.
+On September 15, 2025, it was announced that VF had agreed to sell the Dickies brand to Bluestar Alliance for USD$600 million; the acquisition is expected to be finalized during the fourth quarter of 2025.

 Spinoff

-In August 2018, it was announced that VF would be splitting into two separate companies.
+In August 2018 it was announced that VF would be splitting into two separate companies.
 The jeans and outlet stores would be spun off as Kontoor Brands.
 VF kept the sports apparel and footwear businesses, and moved its corporate headquarters (and around 800 employees) to Denver, Colorado.
-An 11-story office building at 1551 Wewatta Street near Denver Union Station would become VF's new corporate headquarters.
-All brands which until 2018 had maintained separate divisional headquarters (e.g., Jansport) were also consolidated into VF's new Denver headquarters at that point in time.
+An 11-story office building at 1551 Wewatta Street near Denver Union Station became VF's new corporate headquarters.
+All brands which until 2018 had maintained separate divisional headquarters (e.g., Jansport) were also consolidated into VF's new Denver headquarters.

 Kontoor Brands Inc. became a separate company with the stock symbol KTB in May 2019.
 Kontoor includes Lee, Wrangler, Rock & Republic and VF Outlets.
-The company had 17,000 employees, 600 at the headquarters, at 400 North Elm Street in Greensboro, and merchandising, design, product development and innovation at Revolution Mill.
-A support center is located on South Elm-Eugene Street.
-Lee moved to Elm Street from Merriam, Kansas.
-CEO Scott Baxter said the name Kontoor referred to the "contour" of the body, but the original spelling could not be used.
+The company had 17,000 employees.